Teddy2019/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+`server-side routing`-Every time When we request information from a server,  and that server then sends back that document that was requested. and it refresh our page every time when we request data.
+`client-side routing` initial we request all all data from the server and then every manajement and data request undeled on the client brouser.
+When Routing is handled internally by the JavaScript that is already on the page we achieve what is known as Client-side routing.

 - [ ] What does HTTP stand for?

+HyperText Transfer Protocol

 - [ ] What does CRUD stand for?

+Create Read Update and Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+.post()- Creat
+.get ()- Read
+.put()- Update
+.delete()- Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios
+jQuery
+Fetch API

 ## Project Set Up